-ANTEAS's values stem directly from the principles, beliefs, and vision from its establishment back in 2006.
+ANTEA's values stem directly from the principles, beliefs, and vision from its establishment back in 2006.
 They are the core elements in compliance with TITAN's culture and family spirit, providing the foundations of the Group's operations and growth.
-ANTEA Cement Sha is committed to create value for its employees, the local community, its suppliers, and clients through strengthening the core values, applying ethical business practices having an open and continuous communication with all stakeholders and addressing their most material issues in a timely and proper manner.
-Although the environment where the Company operates has its own challenges, Antea strive to be a responsible company through identifying the impact on the society and taking action to create value for its stakeholders by minimizing the adverse effects while increasing welfare and wellbeing of its employees, local communities, and business partners.
-Below are presented the Company values:
+The Company is committed to create value for its employees, the local community, its suppliers, and clients through strengthening the core values, applying ethical business practices, maintaining an open and continuous communication with all stakeholders and addressing their most material issues in a timely and proper manner.
+Although the environment where the Company operates has its own challenges, the Company strives to lead by example as a responsible company through identifying the impact on the society and taking action to create value for its stakeholders by minimizing the adverse effects while increasing welfare and wellbeing of its employees, local communities, and business partners.